brendanwhit/pocs-final-project/docs/index.md

 8 | descargables | #mdrive | @neiljedcastro
 9 | fessy | #fakelove | @jaclyncorin
 10 | stoneman | #nbaplayoffs | @projetocabrabr
-[Table 1: The 10 most shocking words in each category for the Emergent Words corpus]

 Table~\ref{Tab:Known} is the same table as Table~\ref{Tab:Emergent},